SayaliKutmure/delta-semo/README.md

 # delta-semo
-This is a demo for git-github class
+This is a demo for git-github class.